mmiele/TechnicalNotes/DASH/Network/P4/samples/p4-basic-forwarding.md

 Follow the steps described in [Implementing Basic Forwarding](https://github.com/p4lang/tutorials/tree/master/exercises/basic).

 - You can go along and modify the progran the way you see fit.
-- You can also use the provided solution to have a quick view of how to things work.
+- You can also use the provided solution to have a quick view of how the things work.

 Either way, perform these steps to run the program: